AleenaCodes/ReactReduxIdleGame/Ideas.md

 Left to do -

 - Get add to leaderboard function passing a parameter - DONE
-- Get add to leaderboard action working with form
+- Get add to leaderboard action working with form - DONE
-- Get add to leaderboard action actually adding to db
+- Get add to leaderboard action actually adding to db - DONE
-- Check all leaderboard functionality
 - Make and add all icons

 If time -

+- Get leaderboard action patching current score -
+  - API call returns ID
+  - Add this ID to the state
+  - When running the action, do a check - if ID already set then patch, if not then add new entry
 - Things greyed out if can't afford
 - Import/export save